- Home

 Check-out

-- Only 4 DVDs may be checked-out to one family or household at a time.
-So, even though you can check-out 6 items, you may only check-out 4 DVDs.
-You can take out 4 DVDs and 2 books, or 6 books.
-But if you have (or a family member who lives with you has) 3 DVDs already checked out, then you can only get 1 DVD.
+- 4 DVDs may be checked out to one family or household at a time.
+So, even though you can check out 6 items, you may only check out 4 DVDs.
+You can check out 4 DVDs and 2 books, or 6 books.
+But, if you have (or a family member who lives with you has) 3 DVDs already checked out, then you may only check out 1 DVD.

-- Movies are on loan for 1 week.
-This covers DVDs.
-There are a few exceptions: those DVDs that are an entire series or season, are on loan for 2 weeks.
-The librarian will let you know when you check these exceptions out and they will be stamped with a 2 week due date.
-Movies can also be renewed over the phone one time.
+- DVDs are on loan for 1 week.
+There is an exception: DVDs that are an entire series or season, are on loan for 2 weeks.
+Movies may be renewed one time - over the phone (972.736.3741) or via email at library@princetontx.us.

-- Library privileges (which include borrowing items, and use of the computer) will be suspended if items are not returned or fines are not paid.
+- Library privileges (which include digital books) will be suspended if items are not returned or fines are not paid.

 Returning Books After Hours

-The library has an outdoor drop-box located next to our front door.
-Items can be put inside the drop-box if you need to return them when we are closed.
+- The library has an outdoor drop box located next to our front door.
+Items can be put inside the drop box during library closures.
+Library materials will not be due on days when the library is closed.

 Computer

-- Patrons may use the internet for one hour at a time.
-If we are not busy, and there are plenty of computers for everyone, then there are no time limitations.
-If it is busy and there are people waiting to get on the computer, patrons who have been on the computer for an hour or more will be asked to log off.
-If you are working on something like a job application or a resume or a test and you need more time, please ask the librarian.
+- Patrons may use the internet for 1 hour at a time.
+If we are not busy, and there are multiple open computers, time limitations will be waived.
+If there are people waiting to get on the computer, patrons who have been on the computer for an hour or more will be asked to log off.
+If you are working on a document such as a job application, resume, assignment, or test and need more time to complete it, please ask the librarian.

 - No inappropriate images are to be viewed on the computer.

-- Patrons need to bring their own headphones.
+- Patrons need to bring their own headphones to use while on the computer.

-- When you are done, please delete any photographs or files that you are using from the library computers.
+- Please delete any photographs or files that you are using from the library computers before leaving the computer station.

 Unattended Children in the Library